alfredonuhe/online-cv/README.md

 ## Usage

-:warning: **WARNING: I am sharing this project with you for your own use, but with the condition you maintain the copyright notice visible at the footer of the website.**
+:warning: **WARNING: I am sharing this project with you with the condition you respect the attribution requirements stated in the license.**

 ## Installation

 It is **very easy** to setup your own online cv without coding:

 * Fork repository and name it.
+Select to copy all branches.
-* Go to Settings and setup GitHub Pages to work using the gh-pages branch.
+* Go to Settings and setup GitHub Pages to work with the gh-pages branch and serve from the root folder.
 For more information follow the [official documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).
-* Populate the [JSON configuration file](https://github.com/alfredonuhe/online-cv/blob/gh-pages/static/json/config.json) with your own text and images.
-In the configuration file, for the key "repositoryName", add your repository name only if you aren't using your own username.
-In case of using your own username, leave it as an empty string.
+* Populate the [JSON configuration file](https://github.com/alfredonuhe/online-cv/blob/gh-pages/config.json) with your own text and images.
 * That's it!
 Enjoy!

 ## Additional notes